 ith liver disease and should be avoided.
 Please consult your doctor....

 Captomer 50mg Tablet, Zesoris-AZ 50mg Tablet, Autorin 50mg Tablet, Azoprine 50mg Tablet

 If you miss a dose of Sulfasalazine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular schedule.
 Do not double the dose.

 Frequently asked questions for Sazo 500mg Tablet DR

 Frequently asked questions for Sulfasalazine

-Yes, Sulfasalazine is a DMARDs (Disease-Modifying Antirheumatic Drugs).
+Yes, Sazo is a DMARDs (Disease-Modifying Antirheumatic Drugs).
 It prevents joint damage and preserves joint mobility.

-Yes, Sulfasalazine can be used as 1gm BD (twice daily) if you have severe disease.
+Yes, Sazo can be used as 1gm BD (twice daily) if you have severe disease.

-Q. How long does Sulfasalazine take to produce the effect?
+Q. How long does Sazo take to produce the effect?